 • The lowly milk jug gets not one but three gorgeous updates by Ottawa’s Warehouse.
 Shown in the Prototype exhibit, the remakes feature a rubberized exterior texture, sharp angles in fire engine red and a licked-by-fire metal finish.

-• Using a stainless steel typically reserved for modern jet planes, Hofer Studio and the lab at Mohawk College have, with a 3D printer, created a shapely, statement-making kitchen knife that’s hollow, allowing a smaller knife to nest inside it and removing the need for a clunky kitchen block.
+• Using 3D printed stainless steel typically reserved for modern jet planes, Hofer Studio and the lab at Mohawk College have created a shapely, statement-making kitchen knife that’s hollow, allowing a smaller knife to nest inside it and removing the need for a clunky kitchen block.

 • Cubi, a modular kitchen system concept designed by Partisans for AyA Kitchens.
 Two sizes of boxes can be arranged any which way, with open or closed sides, backs or fronts.
 The boxes are solid maple, the panels are painted MDF and the counters white Corian.

 • Valcucine’s New Logica puts everything at arm’s reach.
 It includes sliding power pucks that can be positioned anywhere along a magnetic track, plus a herb garden module that can be connected to your faucet to water itself.
 A giant door lifts up to hide any mess when it comes time to entertain.

 • Blanco’s latest apron front, the 36″ fireclay Profina, is the stuff kitchen renovation dreams are made of.
 While it certainly demands a large cucina, a track system allows attachments like an included cutting board and optional drying rack to be slotted in when needed – meaning the sink can double as counter space.
 Rounded edges prevent accidental bumps as you’re running to and fro with cookie trays.

 • American Standard’s Measure faucet has a dial on the spout that allows you to pour precise volumes of water ranging from half a cup to four cups.